 Your pet’s life after cancer therapy

-Most patients continue to participate in all the same activities they did before the diagnosis and can lead their normal lifestyle.
+Most patients continue to participate in all the same activities they did before the diagnosis, and can continue to lead their normal lifestyle.
 Veterinary cancer treatment protocols are designed to improve the quantity AND quality of life.
+Unlike humans, less than 5% of chemotherapy patients will need to be hospitalized due to chemotherapy side effects.
 Some pets do experience side effects during chemotherapy, but these are generally mild for most patients and can be managed at home.
-Unlike humans, less than 5% of chemotherapy patients need to be hospitalized because of severe chemotherapy side effects.
 Fatalities from complications are rare.
 If a protocol is not well tolerated by your pet, we will discuss adjusting or changing the protocol to ensure your pet's continued well-being.
 Our goal is to make the chemotherapy visits to Pieper Veterinary as pleasant and positive an experience as possible.

 Working with your primary care veterinarian